grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 - In the `closed` state, a circuit breaker operates normally, forwarding all requests to the application it protects.
 - In the `open` state, the circuit breaker immediately stops forwarding requests to the failing application, effectively isolating it.
-- After a specified timeout period in the `open` state, the circuit breaker transitions to the `half-open`, where it forwards a limited number of trial requests to the application and monitors their execution.
+- After a specified timeout period in the `open` state, the circuit breaker transitions to the `half-open` state, where it forwards a limited number of trial requests to the application and monitors their execution.
   Successful trial requests indicate application recovery, and the circuit breaker transitions back to the `closed` state.
   Failing trial requests indicate that the issues persist, and the circuit breaker transitions back to the `open` state.